-The original name of Theobroma cacao, long before it was dubbed “cacao” or “cocoa,” was related to the word cacahuatl, meaning “bitter or acidic water.”
+The original name of the fruit Theobroma cacao, long before it was dubbed cacao or cocoa, was derived from the word cacahuatl, meaning “bitter or acidic water.”
 The word comes from the Aztec language of Nahuatl, and the plant was known by a similar-sounding name throughout the Americas (the fruit is called cacau in Portuguese).
 Despite being native to South America, Theobroma cacao was consumed much more in Central America, from modern-day central Mexico down to Honduras.

 The genus name roughly translates as “food of the Gods” or “nectar of the Gods” in Greek.
-The plant was named as such by Swedish explorer Carl Linnaeus, in the late 18th century.
-As you may recall, the Spanish explorers were the first Europeans to invade modern-day Central America, and in the process they found a delightful food which the locals called cacao.
+The plant was named as such by Swedish explorer Carl Linnaeus in the late 18th century.
+As you may recall, Spanish explorers were the first Europeans to invade modern-day Central America, and in the process they found a delightful food which the locals called cacao.
 At the time they thought it was some kind of New World almond.

-Each native group had their own name for the plant, but the most important name for our topic today is the Nahuatl.
-This is the version taken and mangled by those Spanish conquerors, eventually brought back to Europe as “cacao.”
+Each native group had their own name for the plant, but the most relevant name in the modern era is the Nahuatl name.
+This is the version taken and mangled by those Spanish invaders, and eventually brought back to Europe as “cacao.”
 Though strangely, the more commonly-known term these days is the Mayan word kakaw, the glyph of which has become rather famous.

 As mentioned above, “cacao” is Theobroma cacao, a plant in the Theobroma family, native to South America and grown in Central America for millennia.
 This cultivation didn’t stop when the plant was taken to new lands and grown elsewhere.
 Cacao is still a very important food throughout the Americas, not to mention in Africa & Asia.
 But since cacao is the Spanish butchering of the word, and the former Spanish colonies are the epicenter of cacao culture, it’s their word which has become elevated in recent years.